oracle-samples/bysyscall/README.md

 ```

 It took less than 1/10 of a second this time.
+Note the sys time;
+for the baseline case it was 0.667 seconds, for the test case it was
+0.001 seconds, indicating much less time in-kernel.

 We can try the same with other programs.
 If we set BYSYSCALL_LOG=info,
 libbysyscall will log additional info about how many times bypass occurred: